Microscopic theory of refractive index applied to metamaterials: Effective current response tensor corresponding to standard relation $n^2 = \varepsilon_{\mathrm{eff}} \mu_{\mathrm{eff}}$: Abstract

 \section{Abstract}

 In this article, we first derive the {\it wavevector- and frequency-dependent, microscopic current response tensor} which corresponds to the ``macroscopic'' ansatz $\vec D = \varepsilon_0\varepsilon_{\rm eff}\vec E$ and $\vec B= \mu_0\mu_{\rm eff}\vec H$ with wavevector- and frequency-{\itshape independent}, ``effective'' material constants $\varepsilon_{\rm eff}$ and $\mu_{\rm eff}$.
 We then deduce the electromagnetic and optical properties of this effective material model by employing exact, microscopic response relations.
 In particular, we argue that for recovering the standard relation $n^2=\varepsilon_{\rm eff}\hh \mu_{\rm eff}$ between the refractive index and the effective material constants, it is imperative to start from the microscopic wave equation in terms of the {\it transverse dielectric function}, $\varepsilon_{\rm T}(\vec k,\omega)=0$.
-At the same time, this result refutes again the relation $n^2=\varepsilon_{\rm r}\hh\mu_{\rm r}$ in terms of the microscopic response functions, and thus confirms the recently developed {\it microscopic theory of the refractive index} [\href{https://doi.org/10.1016/j.ijleo.2017.03.088}{Optik {\bfseries 140}, 62 (2017)}].
 On the phenomenological side, our result is especially relevant for metamaterials research, which draws directly on the standard relation for the refractive index in terms of effective material constants.
-Since for a wide class of materials, the current response tensor can be calculated from first principles and compared to the model expression derived here, this work also paves the way for a systematic search for new metamaterials.
+Since for a wide class of materials the current response tensor can be calculated from first principles and compared to the model expression derived here, this work also paves the way for a systematic search for new metamaterials.